This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 Garnish and serve

 We garnish the General Tso’s Chicken with shredded scallion and chopped red chiles.
 It is not necessary to have elaborate garnishing, as the chicken will disappear from the plate in no time.
-It is best to serve with steamed rice.
+You may also sprinkle some toasted sesame seeds on top.
+It is best to serve with white rice.

 I have just shown you our General Tso’s Chicken recipe and all the trade secrets behind the scene, nothing is left untold.
 My goal is to make it clear to you so that you can replicate it at home wherever you are living.